Skill-Sharing Conversation: D&D Programs for All Ages

 Topic: Skill-Sharing Conversation: D&D Programs for All Ages

-The library, as a familiar and safe space with resources, can teach patrons of all ages about this hobby and provide a space to play.
+D&D is a tabletop role-playing game (TTRPG) in which players take on the roles of adventurers and go on epic quests.
 According to the American Library Association, "D&D is an outlet for creativity, encourages social interaction between people of diverse backgrounds, and fosters reading comprehension and critical thinking skills."

 Are you looking for offer D&D programs for adults or teens at your library?
 Feel free to join us as we talk about the appeal of D&D, and the values the game can instill in players of any age.
 Library staff of all types are welcome to join!